tvatter/dot-files/README.md

 - Add dropbox as a startup application
   - In the "name" field, type `Dropbox`.
   - In the "command" field, type `/home/{your-username}/.dropbox-dist/dropboxd`.
-- Add skype/zoom/terminal as startup applications
+- Add terminal as startup application
 - Update font in the `gnome-terminal`:
   - Go to `Edit/preferences/profiles/custom font`
   - Use `JetBrainsMono-Regular`